Simulation Execution and Playback

 ../_images/SimulationBar_StartButton.png

-When you start a simulation using this button, the simulation starts from the position and the posture of the initial status registered in Configuration of Initial Status .
+When you start a simulation with this button, it begins from the position and orientation of the initial state registered in Setting Initial State.

-You can also use “Resume Simulation” button as below to start a simulation.
+You can also use the following “Resume simulation” button to start a simulation:

 ../_images/simbar-restart-button.png

-In this case, unlike the case using Start button, the simulation starts from the current model positions instead of the initial status that is registered.
+In this case, unlike with the start button, the simulation starts from the current model state rather than the registered initial state.

 ../_images/simbar-pause-button.png